 A maximum of \$400 is provided for a hearing aid(s) when it is prescribed by a physician.
-Hearing aids are limited to one of the following models: (i) in-the-ear, (ii) behind-the-ear, (iii) on-the-body, and (iv) in the eyeglass temple.
 The maximum payment of \$400 is limited to one charge every 36 months.
+Hearing aids are limited to one of the following models:

+- in-the-ear,

+- behind-the-ear,

+- on-the-body, and

+- in the eyeglass temple.

 The Plan will cover only the initial office visit and necessary diagnostic testing to evaluate the need of hearing aids for Dependent Children.
-Benefits for the initial office visit will be subject to the Plan's deductible and paid at the applicable percentage and will be excluded from the Hearing Aid Benefit limitations and provisions.
+Benefits for the initial office visit will be subject to the Plan's deductible and paid at the applicable percentage and will be excluded from the hearing aid benefit limitations and provisions.

-Note: Benefits for cochlear implants are provided under the Direct Pay Medical Plan C only for eligible Dependent Children enrolled in that Plan and only for congenital hearing deficits.
+Note: Benefits for cochlear implants are provided under the Direct Pay Medical Plan A only for eligible Dependent Children enrolled in that Plan and only for congenital hearing deficits.